-Trading in options
+Trading in Options or Warrants

+Certain Guild accounts may trade in options.
 The leverage offered by trading in options may cause an account's value to fluctuate more than would be the case if Guild did not invest in options for that account.
 Whereas the purchase of an option can result only in the loss of the option premium paid to acquire the option, the losses from writing an option, where the writer must deliver the asset on exercise of the option, can be unlimited.
 Option trading is speculative and highly leveraged.
 In addition, the assessment of near-term market volatility, which is directly reflected in the price of outstanding options, can be of much greater significance in trading options than it is in many long-term future strategies.
 The use of options can be extremely expensive if market volatility is incorrectly predicted.